Wesley00s/restaurant-application-system/README.md

 ## Database Configuration

 PostgreSQL is used as the database to store system data.
-Before running the application, create a database named `restaurant_application_system_db` and adjust the connection settings in the `application.ynl` file.
+Before running the application, create a database named `restaurant_application_system_db` and adjust the connection settings in the `application.yml` file.

   ```yml
   spring: